approov/quickstart-react-native/README.md

 $ react-native deploy-ios
 ```

 This will install the app on your device.
-Launch teh app, and Approov should be protecting APi calls from teh app.
+Launch the app, and Approov should be protecting APi calls from the app.

 ## React-Native and Approov Topics